mozilla/skywriter/docs/pluginguide/index.html.markdown

 Clearly, this example doesn't do anything useful.
 The first step in making a plugin do something is to define the appropriate metadata.

-Bespin plugins feature *extensions* that plug into *extension points*.
+Skywriter plugins feature *extensions* that plug into *extension points*.
 As an example of this, the simple syntax highlighter defines an extension point called "syntax".
 The JavaScript highlighter is one extension that plugs into that extension point.
 The metadata for the JavaScript